tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 ! tfx run create --pipeline_name "{PIPELINE_NAME}"
 ```

-### Check pipeline outputs
+### View the pipeline and run details

-For Kubeflow Orchestrator, visit KFP dashboard and find pipeline outputs in the
-page for your pipeline run.
-Click "Experiments" tab on the left, and "All runs"
-in the Experiments page.
-You should be able to find the run with the name of
-your pipeline.
+Once again you can view your pipeline graph, run details, and artifacts from the
+Pipeline Dashboard.

 ### More advanced example